Read this before you apply for any car finance.

 Applying for a car loan can be one of life's big decisions.
 You'll be paying off a depreciating asset for a period of time, so it is always important to compare your options.
 Use the comparison table below to get an idea of the interest rates, fees and charges, and loan terms before applying.

 - No monthly fees

 - No early repayment fees

 - Flexible repayment options

 Apply for CUA Fixed Rate Car Loan and enjoy a great low fixed interest rate with no ongoing fees.

 - Interest rate from: 6.79% p.a.

 Can I apply for a car loan if I have a bad credit history?

-Before you begin your search, build up a small savings to use as a down payment and examine your budget to decide how much of a monthly repayment you can afford.
-Then begin to research and compare the different lenders who specialise in high risk car loans before making your final decision.
+Before you begin your search, build up a small deposit and examine your budget to decide how much of a monthly repayment you can afford.
+Then begin to research and compare the different lenders who specialise in high-risk car loans before making your final decision.

 Don’t make further negative marks on your credit report by applying to more than one.
 Most of these types of lenders will analyse your credit rating without it showing up on your report to ensure that you will qualify before they process your application.